Chiv2-Community/unchained-wiki/docs/mods/publishing-mods/newbies-guide.md

 ## Step 5: Prepare Your Mod Configuration

-Create or update the `mod.json` file at the root of your repository with the following structure:
+Create or update the `mod.json` file at the root of your repository.
+You have two options:

+### Option 1: Use the mod.json Generator (Recommended)

+💡 **[Use our mod.json generator](../../mod-json-generator.md)** for an interactive way to create your mod.json file!
+Simply fill in the fields and it will generate a properly formatted file for you.

+### Option 2: Create Manually

+If you prefer to create the file manually, use the following structure:

 ```json
 {